1. These terms

 10.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the services we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the service’s correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the service’s correct price at your order date is higher than the price stated in our price list, we will contact you for your instructions before we accept your order.

 10.4 When you must pay and how you must pay.
-You must full payment of the price of the services, less the amount of deposit paid on booking the Initial Consultation under clauses 3.2 or 3.3, either:
+You must fully pay the price of the services either:

 (a) in advance of the treatment being administered where the price exceeds £500; or